Aurum-Minecraft-Network/Aurum-Bot/README.md

 - Feature which forward messages (player join/ leave events, chat messages) from [MCPEDiscordRelay](https://github.com/nomadjimbob/MCPEDiscordRelay) to another channel, allowing you to log both the console and player events on Discord, without letting normal users see what they shouldn't.

 ## Compatibility
-Most of the features are designed with only the ATP City Discord Server in mind, and are server-specific.
+Most of the features are designed with only the Aurum Minecraft Network Discord Server in mind, and are server-specific.